 Jen Read, who directs the U-M Water Center, implemented the Integrated Assessment program, including introducing the idea to the research community, while working for Michigan Sea Grant.
 Jen’s research focuses on adaptive management responses to restore and protect fish spawning habitat in response to state and provincial fishery management agency needs.
-Jen serves as the Science Collaborative's principal investigator, provides overall program leadership and manages the day-to-day activities of the Science Collaborative program.
+Jen serves as the Science Collaborative's principal investigator, provides overall program leadership, and manages the day-to-day activities of the Science Collaborative program.

 Susi Moser is a geographer by training and an expert on adaptation, science-policy interactions, decision support, and communication in the area of climate change with emphasis on practical, collaborative, solutions-oriented work.
 She is working with the NERRS network in both framing and measuring successful adaptation to climate change for the Successful Adaptation Indicators and Metrics project (SAIM).
 Learn more

 Maria Carmen Lemos, a political scientist, focuses on qualitative and quantitative understanding of the processes of producing and using science with the goal of increasing the usability of scientific knowledge in decision making.
 She is working with the NERRS network on enhancing the generation of usable information.
 Learn more

 Julia Wondolleck has nearly 25 years’ experience in understanding and training related to collaborative approaches for managing complex natural resource planning processes.
 She is adding to the collaborative training aspects of the Science Collaborative program.
 Learn more

 Dwayne Porter directs the activities of the NERRS Centralized Data Management Office (CDMO), located in Georgetown, SC.
 His research interests include exploring and expanding the increasingly important roles that technology and technological innovations play in monitoring, assessing, modeling and managing our coastal environmental resources and associated environmental and public health issues.
 Learn more